October 12, 2017 Reading Time: 5 minutes

 Urban developers and architects abroad have already begun prioritising access to physical “third places.”
 Last year, the concept of an “Outbox” was developed in the United States, to provide a covered outdoor workplace that people could use throughout the day.

 In Singapore, architects from the United States and Singapore collaborated to design Yale-NUS College in a manner that fosters social cohesion.
 For instance, every three floors of the college’s residential buildings form a “neighborhood,” demarcated by its own tropical sky garden.
 The sky gardens allow students of different backgrounds to share a common space in a high-rise “neighborhood.”

-These are a few key opportunities for Sri Lanka to collaborate internationally to positively engage youth and stem radicalization.
+These are a few key opportunities for Sri Lanka to collaborate internationally to positively engage youth and stem radicalisation.
 The scope for international engagement in this area is vast, diverse, and untapped.
-Sri Lanka should view its past crises and the potentially looming issues of radicalization as an opportunity to rapidly build collaborative arrangements with regional neighbors and other key partner countries — in short, to take a leading, proactive role in countering youth radicalization.
+Sri Lanka should view its past crises and the potentially looming issues of radicalisation as an opportunity to rapidly build collaborative arrangements with regional neighbors and other key partner countries — in short, to take a leading, proactive role in countering youth radicalisation.

 *Anishka De Zylva is a Research Associate at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 The opinions expressed in this article are the author’s own.
 They are not the institutional views of the LKI and do not necessarily represent or reflect the position of any other institution or individual with which the author is affiliated.
 This Commentary is based on a chapter contributed by the author to an edited volume recently published by COSATT, titled “Countering Youth Radicalization and Violent Extremism in South Asia.”
 This article was originally published by The Diplomat.